4 Steps to A Safe Home

 • syrup of ipecac

-And be sure to keep the phone numbers of your nearest poison control center, your pharmacy, and family members' doctors in your cell phone.
+Be sure to keep the phone numbers of your nearest poison control center, pharmacy, and family members' doctors on your cell phone.

 2. Install Smoke Detectors for a Safe Home

-Because the toxic gases from a fire could keep you from waking up should a fire ignite at night, maintaining working smoke detectors on every level of your home is a must.
+Because the toxic gases from a fire could keep you from waking up should it ignite at night, it is a must to maintain working smoke detectors on every level of your home.

 fireplace-co2-detector-20